-Mittheilungen der Naturforschenden Gesellschaft in Bern aus dem Jahre, 1871.-The first part of this goodly sized volume is occupied with the proceedings of the Scientific Society of Bern for 1871.
-The following are some of the longer papers which make up the bulk of the volume.
+Mittheilungen der Naturforschenden Gesellschaft in Bern aus dem Jahre, 1871 .- The first part of this goodly sized volume is occupied with the proceedings of the Scientific Society of Bern make up the bulk of the volume.
 The first is the continuation from a former volume of Dr. Cherbuliez' Historical Résumé of Researches on the rate at which sound is propagated through the atmosphere; the same gentleman contributes some historical notices concerning the mechanical theory of heat.
 Considerable space is given to the continuation and conclusion of Dr. H. Wydler's contributions to a knowledge of the indigenous plants of Switzerland; and L. Fischer contributes a long list of the cryptogamic plants to be found in the neighbourhood of Bern.
 One of the longest and most interesting articles is by E. Schaer, being contributions to the chemistry of the blood and of ferments; the first part treating of the influence of cyano-hydrogen and phenol on certain properties of the blood corpuscles and various ferments; and the second part on the action of cyano-hydrogen and phenol on yeast and on mould-fungi.
 This is followed by a paper by Dr. A. Forster on the colouring of smoky quartz or topaz.
-The concluding paper in the volume, which is accomtopaz.
-The concluding paper in the volume, which is by A. Benteli, who attempts to estimate the amount of moisture precipitated by the atmosphere in the seven chief river-districts of Switzerland.
-The volume is altogether highly creditable to the Society whose transactions it records.
+The concluding paper in the volume, which is accompanied by a well-constructed map and graphic tables, is by A. Benteli, who attempts to estimate the amount of moisture preci-pitated by the atmosphere in the seven chief river-districts of Switzerland.
+The volume is altogether highly creditable to the Section whose transactions is recorded.
 Society whose transactions it records.